ivanreif/agent-market-sentiment/README.md

 ## Available Tools

-The template includes several pre-built tools:
+The agent includes two powerful market sentiment analysis tools:

-### 1. Blockchain Information
+### 1. Fear and Greed Index

-- Endpoint: `/api/tools/get-blockchains`
+- Endpoint: `/api/tools/sentiment`
-- Returns a randomized list of blockchain networks
+- Provides real-time market sentiment data from Alternative.me
+- Returns:
+  - Current Fear and Greed Index value (0-100)
+  - Value classification (Extreme Fear to Extreme Greed)
+  - Timestamp and update information
+  - Required attribution

-### 2. NEAR Transaction Generator
+### 2. Cryptocurrency News Aggregator

-- Endpoint: `/api/tools/create-near-transaction`
-- Creates NEAR transaction payloads for token transfers

-### 3. EVM Transaction Generator

-- Endpoint: `/api/tools/create-evm-transaction`
+- Endpoint: `/api/tools/news`
-- Creates EVM transaction payloads for native eth transfers

-### 4. Twitter Share
+- Aggregates news from multiple sources:

-- Endpoint: `/api/tools/twitter`
+  - CoinDesk
-- Generates Twitter share intent URLs

-### 5. Coin Flip

-- Endpoint: `/api/tools/coinflip`
+  - Bitcoin Magazine
-- Simple random coin flip generator

-### 6. Get User

-- Endpoint: `/api/tools/get-user`
+- Returns:
-- Returns the user's account ID
+  - Latest news articles with titles, links, and content
+  - Publication dates and authors
+  - Categories and media content
+  - Source attribution and update timestamps
+  - Article counts per source

 ## AI Agent Configuration

+The agent is configured as a specialized market sentiment analysis assistant that:
+- Analyzes market sentiment using multiple data points
+- Provides insights into market psychology
+- Helps users make informed decisions based on sentiment analysis
+- Offers context and explanations for market indicators
+- Aggregates and analyzes cryptocurrency news from multiple sources

-The template includes a pre-configured AI agent manifest at `/.well-known/ai-plugin.json`.
-You can customize the agent's behavior by modifying the configuration in `/api/ai-plugins/route.ts`.
-This route generates and returns the manifest object.
+The configuration is defined in `/.well-known/ai-plugin.json` and can be customized by modifying the configuration in `/api/ai-plugins/route.ts`.

 ## Deployment